-If you fail or withdraw from a programme of study whilst in receipt of a maintenance award, you will have to repay the unexpended portion of the award for the term in which you left and also repay the tuition fees for the previous term that had been paid by the States of Jersey.
+If you fail or withdraw from a programme of study whilst in receipt of a maintenance award, you will have to repay the unexpended part of the award for the term in which you left.
+You will also need to repay the tuition fees for the previous term that had been paid by the Government of Jersey.

-If you withdraw from a course due to ill health, no financial penalty will be incurred as long as satisfactory evidence is provided from both the institute and a doctor.
+If you withdraw from a course due to ill health, no financial penalty will be incurred.
+Satisfactory evidence will need to be provided from both the institute and a doctor.

-You and your parents / guardians are jointly liable to repay an award in the event of a repayment being requested.
+Students are liable to repay an award in the event of a repayment being requested.

 If you decide to transfer to another course either at the same, or a different, institute and this requires a repeat period of study, either a term or academic year, then you will have to fund this repeat period.
 The award can be re-instated once the repeat period has been successfully completed.

 It is sometimes possible to transfer an award to another institute.
 There are certain conditions that must be met including:

 - getting an agreement from your current institute or, if necessary, both institutes if moving to a different one

 - written confirmation from both the institutes you are leaving and the one you intend to transfer to supporting the transfer on academic grounds will be required

 If you are considering a transfer, it is important you speak to Student Finance in Jersey as soon as possible, and keep them up to date with any changes.